Royal Rumble (2020): Preliminary matches

 The actual pay-per-view opened with Roman Reigns facing King Corbin in a Falls Count Anywhere match.
 Mid-way through the match, Reigns fought with Corbin in the crowd where Reigns performed a Samoan Drop on Corbin through two separate tables.
 As Reigns was about to attack Corbin near some production equipment, Reigns was attacked by Dolph Ziggler and Robert Roode.
 The Usos (Jey Uso and Jimmy Uso) then came out and attacked Ziggler and Roode with Jimmy performing a Samoan Drop on Jey, Roode, and Ziggler.
 Reigns then shoved Corbin into a portable toilet, tipped it over, and continued to attack Corbin throughout the crowd.
 In the end, Reigns performed a Superman Punch and Spear on Corbin atop a dugout to win the match.

 Backstage, Kevin Owens told Samoa Joe that he could not wait to eliminate Seth Rollins from the Royal Rumble match—as they had been feuding for weeks on Raw—and that he would go on to win.
 Joe stated that he also could not wait to do the same, but if Owens got in his way, he would eliminate him.

 Next was the women's Royal Rumble match, which began with SmackDown's Alexa Bliss as the first entrant and NXT's Bianca Belair as the second.
-During the match, Raw's Lana (the fifth entrant) was eliminated by Liv Morgan (the seventh entrant) due to her ongoing rivalry with Morgan, who was in turn eliminated by Lana after she was eliminated.
+During the match, Raw's Lana (the fifth entrant) and Liv Morgan (the seventh entrant) eliminated each other due to their ongoing rivalry.
 As SmackDown's Mandy Rose (the eighth entrant) was seemingly eliminated, she landed on top of Otis, who was on the floor.
 Belair attempted to eliminate Rose again, only for Otis to catch Rose.
 As Belair eliminated Rose's tag team partner Sonya Deville (the tenth entrant), Deville fell onto Rose and Otis, knocking Otis down and unintentionally eliminating Rose along with herself.
 Belair would go on to break Michelle McCool and Charlotte Flair's tied record of five eliminations in a single women's Royal Rumble match (McCool set the record in 2018 and Flair tied it in 2019), only to be eliminated by Raw's Charlotte Flair (#17).
 Mighty Molly, Naomi, Beth Phoenix, Kelly Kelly, and Santina Marella (entrants 3, 18, 19, 21, and 29, respectively) were all surprise entrants.
 NXT's Shayna Baszler entered last and ended up tying Belair's record of eight eliminations.
 In the climax, after Baszler eliminated Phoenix, Baszler attempted to eliminate Flair, but Flair prevented herself from being eliminated and eliminated Baszler to win the match and earn herself a women's championship match of her choosing at WrestleMania 36.